cjolowicz/blog/content/posts/incremental-docker-builds-for-monolithic-codebases.md

 RUN make package
 ```

-The Dockerfile is used to build a common base image named `builder`, which can
+The above Dockerfile is used to build a common base image named `builder`, which
-be referenced by the other Dockerfiles like this:
+can be referenced by the other Dockerfiles like this:

 ```Dockerfile
 FROM builder